Black Friday: Up to 40% off everything! An extra 5-10% off when you purchase multiple products!

 Goblin “Profondo Rosso” (1975)

 The soundtrack for Profondo Rosso was the first of several collaborations between progressive rock band Goblin and director Dario Argento, a central figure of the Italian giallo genre.
-The title track is a perfect blend of the group’s prog sensibilities and horror aesthetics, its gothic Mellotron choir and spine-tingling arpeggio accompanied by propulsive drumming and electric bass.
+The title track is a perfect blend of the group’s prog sensibilities and horror aesthetics, with its gothic Mellotron choir, spine-tingling arpeggio, propulsive drumming and electric bass.
 The enduring influence of Goblin’s soundtracks can be heard today on labels such as Spun Out of Control and Giallo Disco, and in the music of Steve Moore and Anthony Paterra’s Zombi, who take their name from Argento’s re-edit of Day of the Dead, which was scored by Goblin.

 Fred Myrow and Malcolm Seagrave “Phantasm“ (1979)